 Every student in year 4 is given the opportunity to perform in a concert band and receive lessons as part of their school fees.
-In consultation with the Director of Ensembles, Students choose the instrument they would most like to play and learn and regularly play and perform on their instrument.
+The students undergo important aural and instrument testing in year 3 to help determine the instrument best suited to them to play and perform on.
 Students from this program often join College ensembles to further their opportunities.

 JUNIOR STRING ORCHESTRA: